citrusframework/citrus/modules/citrus-samples/README.txt

     Installed JDK 5.0 or higher plus JAVA_HOME environment variable set up and pointing to your Java installation directory

+  * Apache Maven 3.0.x or higher
+    The sample projects are executable via Apache Maven (http://maven.apache.org/).
+You need ANT installed and running an your machine in order to use this way of executing the sample applications.

-  * Apache ANT 1.7.1 or higher
+  * Apache ANT 1.8.x or higher
-    The sample projects are executed with Apache ANT (http://ant.apache.org/).
-You need ANT installed and running an your machine in order to use the Citrus samples.
+    The sample projects are executable via Apache ANT (http://ant.apache.org/).
+You need ANT installed and running an your machine in order to use this way of executing the sample applications.

-  In each sample subfolder you will find the ANT executable build script (build.xml).
+  In each of the samples folders you will find the Maven pom.xml and ANT executable build script (build.xml) files.
-  Execute following ANT command to see which targets are offered by the sample Citrus
-  installation:

-  > ant -p

-  Buildfile: build.xml

-  Main targets:

-   citrus.run.single.test  Runs a single test by name citrus.run.tests        Runs all Citrus tests create.test             Creates a new empty test case Default target: citrus.run.tests

-  The different targets are not very difficult to understand.
-You can run all tests, a single test case by its name or create new test cases.

-  Just try to call the different options like this:

-  > ant citrus.run.tests

 OVERVIEW